ESPersonnel/Image-Converter/README.md

 ## Minimum Viable Product (MVP)

-- Converts a single PNG image to JPG format.
+- [x] Converts a single PNG image to JPG format.
-- Command-line interface for easy usage.
+- [x] Command-line interface for easy usage.

+> The app is developing quite well, I'm adding more features as I go along.

+- [x] Create a simple UI to choose an image and convert it.
+- [ ] Add support for batch processing multiple images.
+- [ ] Possibly add compression options for the JPG output.
+- [ ] Add quality control options for the JPG output.
+- [ ] Add reverse functionality to convert JPG images to PNG format.
+- [ ] Add multi-conversion functionality to convert images to multiple formats.

 ## Future Updates